dmussie/where-at-application-2021/README.md

 - On the user events page, review the list of saved events and make any final decisions on which shows to attend
 - Any events that are no longer of interest can be removed with the "delete" button
 - Click "get tickets" link to navigate to an event page to see more information on the concert and purchase tickets
 - Select the "Home" tab to navigate back to the search page and find another show

+## Acknowledgement
+Thanks to Prime Digital Academy for providing the tools and guidance to make this idea a reality.
+My instructor and the Proth Cohort were immensely supportive at every step of this process.

+## Support
+If you have any suggestions or issues, please email me at dannymussie7@gmail.com

 ## Deployment